What are Interim Assessments?

 Access the Test Administration Site, the Assessment Viewing Application, and the Centralized Reporting System from the Connecticut Comprehensive Assessment Portal.

-Which Designated Supports and Accommodations are Available on the Interim Assessment?
+Which Designated Supports and Accommodations are Available on the Interim Assessments?

 A variety of built-in universal tools delivered through the online computer platform are available to ALL students.
 Tools include built-in calculators, the ability to cross out item responses, digital note pads, or enlarging the text on the screen.
 More specialized supports, known as designated supports, are also available to students when a need is determined by the student, parent/guardian, and teacher.
-These might include supports such as text-to-speech of test items or the Translated Glossary for mathematics for English Learners.
+These might include supports such as text-to-speech of test items or the Translated Glossary for mathematics for English Learners/Multilingual Learners (ELs/MLs).
 Accommodations are available for students with special needs, as determined by an IEP or a Section 504 Plan.
-Supports are also available to students who are English Learners (ELs).
+Supports are also available to students who are ELs/MLs.
 All designated supports and accommodations must be set in TIDE prior to testing; however, there is a separate process for activating these accessibility features in the months of September-mid November, until the TIDE system is updated with data in PSIS.
 Refer to the guide, Manually Entering Designated Supports and Accommodations.

-Related resources are available on the Connecticut Comprehensive Assessment Program Portal, including the CSDE Assessment Guidelines, the Accessibility Chart and the Embedded and Non-Embedded Designated Supports for English Learners brochure.
+Related resources are available on the Connecticut Comprehensive Assessment Program Portal, including the CSDE Assessment Guidelines, the Accessibility Chart and the Embedded and Non-Embedded Designated Supports for English Learners/Multilingual Learners brochure.

 More information on interim Universal Tools, Designated Supports and Accommodations can be found in the Interim Assessments: Smarter Balanced and Next Generation Science Standards guide.

 Are There Resources that Support the ELA, Math, and Science Interim Assessments?